Click Here for Our Recommended Antivirus for Your Device

 1. ‘These’ is a demonstrative pronoun, whereas ‘They’ is a pronoun.

-2. ‘These’ is used to refer to people who are present in person, for example: “These are my parents” while ‘they’ is used to point to something which is not present in person, for example: “They are my parents.”
+2. ‘These’ refers to people who are present in person, for example: “These are my parents”, while ‘they’ is used to point to something which is not present in person, for example: “They are my parents.”

 3. ‘These’ does not have tenses, whereas ‘They’ is future progressive.

-4. ‘These’ is always in plural form, whereas ‘They’ can be used in a singular form.
+4. ‘These’ is always plural, whereas ‘They’ can be used in a singular form.

 5. ‘These’ is used when the object can be touched physically, whereas ‘they can be used for anything, anywhere.